 SANTA ANA (CNS) - Orange County continues its stable COVID-19 trends, reporting fewer than three dozen new infections and a slight decrease in intensive care unit patients.

-Hospitalizations dropped from 54 on Wednesday to 50 on Thursday, with the number of patients in intensive care decreasing from 13 to eight.
+Hospitalizations remained at 54 Wednesday, the same as Tuesday, with the number of patients in intensive care decreasing from 15 to 13.

-The death toll for May is 20; 40 in April; 198 in March; 608 in February; 1554 in January, the deadliest month of the pandemic, and 966 in December, the next deadliest.
+The death toll for June is two; 20 in May; 40 in April; 198 in March; 608 in February; 1554 in January, the deadliest month of the pandemic, and 966 in December, the next deadliest.

-The case rate as of Wednesday in the county was 0.9 per 100,000 residents, and the overall positivity rate was 0.6%, according to Orange County CEO Frank Kim.
+The case rate in the county is 0.9 per 100,000 residents, and the overall positivity rate is at 0.6%, according to Orange County CEO Frank Kim.

-“Since the middle of May, the case rate has been 1.3 to 0.7, so it goes up or down one-tenth of a point day-to-day -- that's pretty consistent,'' Kim told City News Service on Wednesday.
+“Since the middle of May, the case rate has been 1.3 to 0.7, so it goes up or down one-tenth of a point day-to-day -- that's pretty consistent,'' Kim told City News Service.
 “Hopefully, we don't see a spike with the reopenings.''

-County officials have been keeping an eye on Cal-OSHA and its workplace rules governing mask requirements among employees, Kim said.
-The state agency on Thursday adopted plan that would generally allow vaccinated workers to skip wearing a mask but require that a face covering be worn by the unvaccinated.
+County officials are keeping an eye on what Cal-OSHA does with workplace rules governing mask requirements among employees, Kim said.
+The agency is expected to vote Thursday on a plan that would allow vaccinated workers to skip wearing a mask but requiring them from the unvaccinated, Kim said.